“If you fake it ‘til you make it,’ then what you make will be fake.” — Robin Wheeler

 “Fake happiness is the worst kind of sadness.” ― Dominic Riccitello

 So, can you be awake and still ‘look like you are faking it with the rest of them?
 Is it possible to live a double life?
 Yes, anything is possible.
 However, the price to pay for joining in the cultural narrative is heavy.
 It will cost you the authentic life you were born to live.
 The only way to awaken people hoarding and controlling resources is to make it unacceptable.
 Fake happiness is the worst kind of unhappiness.

 Make it a practice to question everything in the cultural narrative.
 Learn to use your mind to determine fact from fiction.
 To do this, you must learn to think using common sense and logic, but it’s not surprising that our dominant cultural narrative doesn’t want you to do this.
 That means you must take some time to study on your own.

 We suggest using the full complement of analytical tools.
 Start with an understanding of logical reasoning.
 Then add the spiritual axioms to your list of tools; these will help you recognize the common sales ploys used to sell ideologies.
 Last, the toolbox for spotting logical fallacy.
 These are the most common tactics used to sell us things which are false and untrue.

 Don’t Be a Fake Person

-It’s important to realize, you will create yourself every day.
+It’s important to realize you will create yourself every day.
 If you walk with authenticity, people will notice.
-You will find that your happiness does not come from buying things or belonging to a group of pretenders.
-So, be true to yourself.
+You find that your happiness does not come from buying things or belonging to a group of pretenders.
+So be true to yourself.
 Be authentic.
 Don’t be a fake person.